 Probiotics and fermented foods will help keep your blood sugars under control by keeping your body’s good bacteria healthy and proliferating.
 When you have too much bad bacteria in your gut (which is the stuff that makes you crave sugar, because sugar is what it feeds off), you will feel out of balance and crave more and more refined carbohydrates and fast sugars.

 Taking a good probiotic may help this, but eating lots of gut friendly foods such as sauerkraut, kimchi, miso, kombucha, pickled vegetables, kefir and plain yoghurt will also help keep the gut in balance.

-In order to quit sugar for good, you will need to eat a low GI diet, because it’s obvious that stable blood sugar is the VITAL component in the fight against sugar cravings.
+In order to quit sugar for good, you will need to eat a low GI diet.
+This is because stable blood sugar is the VITAL component in the fight against sugar cravings.

 I would love to hear your own experiences of giving up sugar and how it affected you, so please feel free to comment and let me know.
 Also, any questions you may have on this topic will be happily answered.
-Thanks for reading, and have a great sugar free day!
+Thanks for reading, and have a great sugar-free day!